Peripheral Artery Disease (PAD) - Overview

 PAD Management and Lifestyle

 Chronic peripheral artery disease can impact your quality of life.
 Although there is no cure, PAD is a treatable condition.
-That said, we also want you to understand that early treatment tends to lead to the best health outcomes.
+We also want you to understand that early treatment leads to the best health outcomes.

 Your personalized PAD treatment plan may include: